renatokuipers/localdevai/README.md

-Certainly!
-Below is a README template for your application.
-You can adjust the content to fit your project's specifics better or add additional sections as needed.

----

 # Local Devai: Task Planning and Execution System

 Local Devai is an AI-powered application designed to streamline the process of task planning, execution, and review.
 Built with Streamlit and powered by OpenAI's GPT models, Local Devai enables users to input their goals and automatically generates a detailed task plan, executes these tasks with intelligent agents, and reviews the outputs to ensure quality and alignment with the initial objectives.